mrspeaker/pickpocket/README.md

     * [done] copies them to the save location

 ### choosing where to save
-  * Path should indicate error if not real path (dirs don't exist)
+  * Path should indicate warning as typing if not real path (dirs don't exist)
   * if img doesn't exist, option to choose image?
     * or create blank
     * with X, Y size